 Who Started Bengali New Year?

-The story of the origin has a few versions, however, they all go back to one particular Mughal emperor, Akbar the Great and the tax collecting process under his reign (1556-1609).
+The story of the pohela boishakh history has a few versions, however, they all go back to one particular Mughal emperor, Akbar the Great and the tax collecting process under his reign (1556-1609).
 Several hundred years ago, the economy almost entirely depended on agricultural productions.
 In Bengal, the agriculture necessarily revolved around its six seasons.
 Under the Mughals, tax was collected on the basis of Arabic or Hijri year that did not exactly go hand in hand with the seasonal cycle of this region.
 For instance, when it was time for the landowners to collect taxes, the peasants would still be waiting to reap their products from the fields.

 This way, following a lunar calendar that hijri year was based upon, proved inconvenient for all the parties involved.
 Realizing the urgency of reformation in the existing year system, the Baadshah (emperor) gave one of the many renowned scholars of his court, Fatelluah Shiraji the responsibility to make the necessary amendments.
 The new calendar was designed keeping the nature of all six seasons, their duration and contribution to the agriculture in mind.
 Some scholars argue that Pohela Boishakh (1st boishakh) was anything but a reason for festivity for the peasants who comprised the majority of the population when they had to pay off their taxes on the last day of Chaitra/ Choitro, the month before Boishakh.

 Besides, the landlords, to collect the taxes, often subjected the grassroot people to physical force.
 Such circumstances were most unlikely to leave people in a mood for festivity by the time the Pohela Boishakh was knocking on their doors.
 Despite having enough reasons for it to be the contrary, Pahela Baishakh was a time for celebration.
-To avoid any serious rebellion, Baadshah Akbar introduced the masterfully crafted custom of the New Year celebration that took place right after the tax-paying day.
+To avoid any serious rebellion, Badshah Akbar introduced the masterfully crafted custom of the New Year celebration that took place right after the tax-paying day.
 The amusements and feasts that used to be arranged helped to smoothen the harshness of the tax paying and sow the hopes for a better year among all.